 Enthused by Christel’s learning, in 1990 Dr. and Mrs. Krause joined the President’s Council — the College’s financial backbone, consisting of hundreds of loyal benefactors who contribute $1,000 or more annually.
 As a token of gratitude, the College invites Council members to its Great Books Weekends each July, which the Krauses enjoyed immensely.
 “It was those early seminars that really got us interested; it was having the actual experience of reading and discussing those books,” Dr. Krause remembers.

 Eager to get a further taste of such an education, he went on to earn a master’s degree in liberal arts through a program at St. John’s College in Santa Fe, N.M., where he has been a member of the Board of Visitors and Governors since 2001.

-When Christel and her friends began graduating from the College, Dr. Krause began hiring alumni for his company.
+When Christel and her friends began graduating from the College, Dr. Krause began hiring alumni for Behavioral Science Technology, Inc., a company he founded in 1979 and ran until selling it in 2012.
 He soon discovered that these liberally educated men and women made for exemplary workers, chiefly for three reasons: First, through reading political philosophy the College’s graduates acquire a proper sense of citizenship.
 “A good citizen is someone who understands the overall objectives of the organization and works hard to accomplish them,” he says.
 “It’s almost rare these days to find someone that gets the idea of organizational citizenship.
 It’s an idea that’s almost lost in the modern culture.”